useblocks/sphinx-needs/docs/configuration.rst

 A link type with option-name **links** is added by default.
 You are free to overwrite the default config by defining your own type with option name **links**.
-This will be used as default configuration for all links.
+This type will be used as default configuration for all links.

+.. _links_style:

 style / style_part
 ++++++++++++++++++